odewahn/docker-jumpstart/boot2docker.md

 # Using boot2docker to run Docker on a Mac or Windows

 Docker's underlying technologies only work only on Linux.
-To get around this on a Mac or Windows, Docker provides a command-line tool called [boot2docker](http://boot2docker.io/) that installs a Linux virtual machine (or "VM") to run Docker.
+To use it on a Mac or Windows, you can use a command-line tool called [boot2docker](http://boot2docker.io/) that installs a Linux virtual machine (or "VM") on your system.
 If you're unfamiliar with VMs, they let you run a "guest" operating system (like Linux) on your "host" operating system (like a Mac or Windows).
 For all intents and purposes, the VM is another computer running "inside" your computer.
 It has its own operating system, filesystem, and network that can piggyback on the resources of the host OS in an isolated environment.

 So, the idea behind boot2docker is really quite clever: since we can't run Docker natively on Windows or a Mac, we install a bare-bones Linux VM that *can* run Docker, and then we communicate with it using a Docker client running on our host (i.e., the terminal on our main OS).
 If you've ever used a package like Postgres or MySql, it's exactly the same idea: you have a client tool that you use to issue commands to another server.
 The main difference is that our "docker" process is running inside a VM, rather than as a native service.
-There are a few other wrinkles that we'll come back to in later sections, but by and large boot2docker hides the nitty gritty details from us.

 ## Install boot2docker